 Students of Faculty 2 from the field of human and molecular biology in Homburg can do their doctorate at our faculty.

 In this case the doctoral supervisor must be co-opted at our faculty.

 Please bear in mind, however, that you can also obtain the Dr. rer. nat. from the medical faculty.

 Sponsorship for conference participation in chemistry

-Chemistry doctoral researchers can apply for funding form the 'Elisabeth- und Prof. Dr. Horst-Dietrich Hardt-Stiftung' to participate in conferences.
+Chemistry doctoral researchers can apply for funding from the Elisabeth and Prof. Dr. Horst-Dietrich Hardt-foundation to participate in conferences.

 Further education and network building during the doctorate